-In Inca times, the Coca leaves were sacred and they believed that they held many healing powers using the Coca for headache, sore throat and stomach problems.
-When walking the streets of Cusco, you will often see the locals chewing the leaves and many locals drink the tea for breakfast as a way to kick start the day.
+In Inca times, the Coca leaves were sacred and it was believed that they held many healing powers using the Coca for headache, sore throat and stomach problems.
+When walking the streets of Cusco, you will often see the locals chewing the leaves and many of them drink the tea for breakfast as a way to kick start the day.

 If you get a mild case of altitude sickness this will not interfere with your normal activity.
 If you still feel unwell after several days then you may need to visit a doctor in Cusco.
 Some of the symptoms of altitude sickness are headache, nausea, vomiting, fatigue, poor appetite, dizziness, disturbed sleep and difficulty climbing stairs.

 Here are some tips to avoid altitude sickness:

-Number 1. is to take it easy, for the first day or so limit the amount of physical activity.
+Number 1.
+Take it easy for the first day and limit the amount of physical activity.
 Do not arrive in Cusco and start a trek, the next day you might suffer.

 Number 2.
 For the first few days take it easy on the alcohol, drinking will make the symptoms worse, drink water instead.

 Number 3.
-If you are feeling the effects of the altitude than you may have to go to a lower altitude until the symptoms pass.
+If you are feeling the effects of the altitude, then you may have to go to a lower altitude until the symptoms pass.

 Number 5.
-Most hotels have a supply of oxygen so if you feel need air then ask the reception of your hotel.
-Some of the more luxury hotels in Cusco have oxygen pumped into the rooms so if you can afford a five-star hotel than you will have oxygen on tap.
+Most hotels have a supply of oxygen so if you need air then ask the reception of your hotel.
+Some of the more luxury hotels in Cusco have oxygen pumped into the rooms so if you can afford a five-star hotel then you will have oxygen on tap.

 Number 6.
-Before you leave home visit your doctor and ask for medication for the altitude, it is often better to have it than not to have it and need it.
+Before you leave home, visit your doctor and ask for medication for the altitude, it is better to have it than not to have it and need it.